 - Ulcerative colitis, or Crohn disease that is not well controlled

-- Infections of the colon such as Clostridium difficile
+- Infections of the colon such as Clostridioides difficile

 Other forms of megacolon include pseudo-obstruction, acute colonic ileus, or congenital colonic dilation.
 These conditions do not involve an infected or inflamed colon.